 4) How do you Pick the Best Keywords to Target?

-Picking the best keywords for your YouTube is more than just getting views and getting shared, but it means finding the gaps and customers where your closest competition is not already outspending you.
+Picking the best keywords for your YouTube is more than just getting views and getting shared, it means finding the gaps and customers where your closest competition is not already outspending you.

 But it is quite straightforward when it comes to picking the best keywords to target for your YouTube.